ndlib/dave/README.md

 # D.A.V.E. - The Digital Artifact Viewing Experience

-## Installing and running for developemtn
+## Installing and running for development

 Installation and running the application: